TreeBomb1/Digital-Portfolio/README.md

 Reflection (Using STAR Technique):

-Situation: During our second-year group project, we needed to delegate research tasks and consolidate our findings into a single presentation.
+Situation: During our third-year group project, we needed to delegate research tasks and consolidate our findings into a single presentation.
 Miscommunication initially led to some team members working on overlapping sections.

 Task: My role was to establish clear communication channels and ensure everyone understood their specific responsibilities and deadlines.